-The District continues to explore the acquisition of open space, particularly as it relates to the expansion of existing parks and preserves in parts of the District where the District may be under-represented or where it may help expand or enhance recreational, environmental education, and natural and cultural resource protection opportunities.
+The District continues to explore the acquisition of open space, particularly as it relates to the expansion of existing parks and preserves in parts of the District where the District may be underrepresented or where it may help expand or enhance recreational, environmental education, and natural and cultural resource protection opportunities.

-The District is actively working to meet the Goals and Objectives developed in the 2021- 2025 Strategic Plan, to guide the next three-year period.
+The District is actively working to meet the Goals and Objectives developed in the 2021- 2025 Strategic Plan, and initiating a 2024 review and update to the Plan to guide the next five years.

 The District will endeavor to enhance K-12 student access to programs, parks, and open spaces.
 Subject to availability of funding, it will provide transportation grants to schools within MPRPD's boundaries for student participation at MPRPD's properties and collaborators' sites.
-The District will work with the Community Foundation of Monterey County to establish the transportation fund.
+The District will work with the Community Foundation of Monterey County to award transportation funds to applicants through the MPRPD Transportation Grant Special Purpose funds.

-In addition, the District will work with the Community Foundation of Monterey County to establish the LGO!
+In addition, the District will work with the Community Foundation of Monterey County and the newly established LGO!
 Fund, for charitable donations that will help fund important District and community goals.

 The District continues to fund other postemployment health care benefits (OPEB) for its retirees through the California Employer's Retiree Benefit Trust (Trust) prefunding program.
+Liabilities are determined by an independent actuarial consultant.
+The District will continue to make contributions to the Trust as needed to continue pre-funding this future liability.